-Working in tandem with dedicated nurse practitioners, physicians at Riley at IU Health are fellowship trained in preventive and pediatric cardiology—an extra tier of education and experience that can help protect your child against future cardiovascular disease.
+Working in tandem with dedicated nurse practitioners, physicians at Riley Children's Health are fellowship trained in preventive and pediatric cardiology—an extra tier of education and experience that can help protect your child against future cardiovascular disease.

 Registered dietitians, specially trained to help families make practical dietary changes, are an integral part of your child’s healthcare.
 Unlike many programs, our nutritional expertise is built into patient care.

-Here’s what you can expect from the Riley at IU Health Preventive Cardiology Program:
+Here’s what you can expect from the Riley Preventive Cardiology Program:

 Our comprehensive team helps your family change lifestyle factors that might otherwise lead to coronary heart disease, which is the leading cause of death in the United States.
 Improved diet and exercise are often the best therapy, but we can also prescribe medications to treat conditions that need additional intervention.